An overview of the demo applications

 • C dumps the camera’s position to the console, and

-• Esc ends the app.
+• Esc ends the application.

 • W and S dolly the camera forward and back, respectively,